 Furnished Holiday Let tax advantages to cease

-While we can’t confidently predict what legislation will be rescinded should a new government be established in July, recent changes announced in the budget earlier this year are set to end furnished holiday let tax advantages from 6 April 2025.
+While we can’t confidently predict what legislation will be introduced by the new Labour government, recent changes announced in the budget earlier this year are set to end furnished holiday let tax advantages from 6 April 2025.
 After which, FHLs will be taxed similarly to other property lettings.

 27th June 2024

-Furnished Holiday Lets (FHLs) have long served as a valuable source of supplementary income for property developers and construction firms by transforming unused buildings and cottages into rentable holiday accommodations.
+Furnished Holiday Lets (FHLs) have long served as a valuable source of supplementary income for property developers and construction firms by transforming unused buildings and cottages into rentable holidayaccommodations, as well as being an investment opportunity in a different space to residential property letting.

 Traditionally, this segment has enjoyed specific tax benefits, which include: